-2 Applying PbIso functions to a dataset
+6 Applying PbIso functions to a dataset, case study: Superior Province, Canada

 We have shown above that the PbIso package allows for straightforward calculations of various Pb isotope parameters such as model age, model source μ (238U/204Pb), time-integrated κ (232Th/238U) and initial Pb isotope ratios.
 However, usually we will want to apply these calculations to an entire dataset rather than to just one sample.
 Using the standard base R function mapply() we can apply the PbIso functions to a dataframe.
-PbIso is packaged with a sample dataset, which is a random subset of 200 samples from the DepIso databse (http://thera2.usask.ca:8092/).
-We briefly document below how to apply functions to this dataset.
+PbIso is packaged with a sample dataset, which is a subset of sulphide Pb isotope analyses from the Superior Province in Canada obtained from the DepIso database (see: https://sil.usask.ca/databases. php and Eglington (2018)).
+We briefly document below how to apply functions to this dataset, using the 'SampleData.csv'.